Cross-collaborative agile UX/UI Research and Design

 13

-Usability issues discovered via heuristic evaluation and resolved in re-design
+Usability issues discovered via heuristic evaluation and resolved in redesign

 Business Goals